 Pvt.
 Emil Otto Schmidt was born on September 14, 1915, in Illinois to Otto E. Schmidt and Shirley Mae Walker-Schmidt and was the third oldest of the couple’s seven children.
-As a child, his family moved to Sturtevant, Wisconsin, and he would later live at 124 Corn Exchange and 1020 Laurel Avenue in Janesville, Wisconsin.
+As a child, his family moved to Sturtevant, Wisconsin, and would later live at 307 North Torrence in Janesville, Wisconsin.
 To support himself, he worked as a maintenance worker for the park district and later for a railroad.
-Emil joined the Wisconsin National Guard on November 11, 1939.
-The company was federalized at 7:00 A.M. on November 25, 1940, as A Company, 192nd Tank Battalion, and the soldiers received physicals the same day.
-Some men who were federalized in the morning were civilians by the afternoon after failing their physicals.
-The rest of the company lived in the armory for the next few days.
+He registered with Selective Service on October 16, 1940, and named his Emil joined the Wisconsin National Guard on November 11, 1939, and named his mother as his contact person.
+He also indicated he was unemployed.
+It is not known when, but he picked up the nickname Snuffy.

 Between 4:00 and 5:00 P.M. on November 28, the main detachment of soldiers marched from the armory to the Milwaukee Road train station in Janesville where they boarded special cars that had been added to the Marquette to Chicago train.
 One was a flatcar with the company’s two tanks on it.
 At some point, the train cars were uncoupled from the train and switched onto the Chicago & Northwestern line that went into Maywood, Illinois.
 There, the members of B Company boarded the train and their equipment – including their two tanks – was loaded onto the train.
 In Chicago, the soldiers disembarked the train and rode busses to the Illinois Central Station.
 The train cars were switched onto the Illinois Central Railroad and the men and tanks were taken to Ft.
 Knox arriving around 8:00 A.M.
 When they arrived, trucks were waiting at the station to take them to the fort.
 Their first housing was six men tents with stoves since their barracks were not finished.
 The battalion had a total of eight tanks that the crews were ordered not to abuse.